tenchd/ipdDraft/README.md

 4. If you want to use packages/libraries that don't come standard with Python 3.7, let me know so I can makes sure to have them set up before the tournament.

+5. Please don't share your submissions with other participants before the competition if you can avoid it.
+It'll be more interesting if everyone is coming in blind.

 ### Submitting

 At the moment I'm just planning to have people email me submissions at dtench@protonmail.ch.
 Put "IPDSUBMISSION" in the subject line please.
 Format for submissions TBD.